TMJ Banner

 HOW DOES PHYSIOTHERAPY ELIMINATE TMJ DYSFUNCTION AND PAIN?

-At Fifth Ave physio all of our therapists have additional post-graduate training to manage jaw pain.
+At Avenue Physio all of our therapists have additional post-graduate training to manage jaw pain.
 Fortunately, a trained physiotherapist can help by teaching you relaxation, stretching and strengthening exercises for your jaw and neck muscles.
 Your Physiotherapist will always be in contact with your dentist and/or specialist to coordinate your treatment.

 Your program may include the following: